What is a Shower Drain?

 PARTS OF A SHOWER DRAIN

-The Drain Trap, Vent, Drain Seal, and Shower Base are the five components of your shower area and drainage system.
+The Drain Trap, Vent, Drain Seal, and Shower Base are your shower area’s five components and drainage system components.
 They all collaborate to guarantee that water flows smoothly to the constricted sewer drain.

 DRAIN TRAP

 Each drain has a trap that connects it to the drain line and the waste stack.
-Gas from the sewers is kept out of your home by the water in the trap.
+The water in the trap keeps gas from the sewers out of your home.
 Shower traps can be S-shaped, unlike the P-shaped sink traps that often reside beneath kitchen cabinets.

-There is a compartment in the trap’s bottom that can hold some water.
-By doing this, sewage gas leaks that may otherwise fill your bathroom with an unpleasant odour are stopped.
+A compartment in the trap’s bottom can hold some water.
+This stops sewage gas leaks that may otherwise fill your bathroom with an unpleasant odor.
 This is often twisted into the shape of a s or a p and “traps” some water to prevent gas from entering your home.

 VENT